domoticz/domoticz/dzVents/documentation/README.md

  - **variables(idx/name)**: *Function*.
 A function returning a variable by it's name or idx.
 See  [Variable object API](#Variable_object_API_.28user_variables.29) for the attributes.
 To iterate over all variables do: `domoticz.variables().forEach(..)`.
 See [Looping through the collections: iterators](#Looping_through_the_collections:_iterators). **Note that you cannot do `for i, j in pairs(domoticz.variables()) do .. end`**.

 ### Looping through the collections: iterators
 The domoticz object has these collections (tables): devices, scenes, groups, variables, changedDevices and changedVariables.
-In order to make iterating over these collections easier, dzVents has three iterator methods so you no longer need to use the `pair()` or `ipairs()` function:
+You cannot use the `pairs()` or `ipairs()` functions.
+Therefore dzVents has three iterator methods:

  1. **find(function)**: Returns the item in the collection for which `function` returns true.
 When no item is found `find` returns nil.
  2. **forEach(function)**: Executes function once per array element.
 The function receives the item in the collection (device or variable).
 If the function returns *false*, the loop is aborted.